AllanOricil/nrg-nodes/README.md

     this.log(`constructed type: ${this.type} id: ${this.id}`);
   }

-  // Unlike the constructor, this executes only once, regardless of how many nodes of this type are in the flow. static init() {
+  // NOTE: Unlike the constructor, this executes only once, regardless of how many nodes of this type are in the flow. static init() {
     Node.RED.httpAdmin.get("/test", async function (req, res) {
       try {